 Create Hierarchy in Power BI

-Power BI Hierarchies provide you with the drill down action to the reports.
+Power BI Hierarchies are like grouping the related columns level-wise to provide the option to perform the drill down action to the reports.
 Let me show you how to Create a hierarchy in reports with an example.

 How to Create Hierarchy in Power BI